lazorfuzz/signalbuddy/README.md

 NODE_ENV=production node dist/server.js
 ```

-Most likely, you'll want the server to be secure.
+Most likely, you'll want the server to be secured with SSL.
 You can either pass in the paths to your key/cert through the environment variables PRIV_KEY and CERT:

 ```
 NODE_ENV=production PRIV_KEY=/etc/example/privKey.pem CERT=/etc/example/cert.pem node dist/server.js